+To begin, let's add a TrackBar control.
 An important event handler on the TrackBar control is the Scroll event handler.
 To create the Scroll event handler, you can double-click on the TrackBar.

-Tip: In the body of the method trackBar1_Scroll, you can mutate other properties in your program based on the Value property of the TrackBar.
+Tip In the body of the method trackBar1_Scroll, you can mutate other properties in your program based on the Value property of the TrackBar.

-Here: In this program, we change the window title bar whenever the TrackBar is scrolled.
+Here In this program, we change the window title bar whenever the TrackBar is scrolled.

 public partial class Form1 : Form

 // Set the window title text each time a scroll occurs.

 Vertical, Horizontal.
 You may want to use a vertical TrackBar instead of a horizontal TrackBar.
 You can change the Orientation property to Vertical instead of the default, which is Horizontal.

 LargeChange, SmallChange.
 LargeChange is number of steps taken when the page up or page down keys are pressed, and also when the user clicks where the slider is not located.

 Detail This meanwhile determines how far the slider moves when the user presses up or down on the keyboard.

 Minimum, Maximum.
 When you change Minimum and Maximum, the dimensions of the TrackBar will not change.
 However, the scale of the numbers and ticks will.